 When laying out your measurement strategy, you need to understand your economic model: meaning, what’s most important for you to achieve.
-For example, in the healthcare industry, quality may be the most important dimension: companies with quality as their driver may be willing to sacrifice performance gains in favor of high and predictable quality.
+For example, in the healthcare industry, quality may be the most important dimension: companies with quality as their driver may be willing to sacrifice performance gains in favour of high and predictable quality.
 However, if you’re a startup developing a game for mobile, performance may be your most important dimension.

 Considering business outcomes first can also help you clearly define what’s important to you.
 Measures are only useful if they lead to better insights, decisions, and ultimately the outcomes you are looking to achieve.

 Be careful not to use feedback as a lever, however.
 The key to effective Agile metrics is to think of measurement in terms of feedback, not as the traditional lever to motivate behavior.
 Using measurement as a lever often devolves into keeping score, which is where the dark side of measurement starts.

 There is a subtle, but important, distinction between ‘feedback’ and ‘lever.’
 Feedback is something you seek to improve your own performance.
 Levers are used to influence others.
 The difference is in how you use the measure more than the measure itself.

 See the benefits of agile measurement at scale

 Adding quantitative measurement into your organisation’s inspect and adapt process can maximize value delivery throughout your development organization.
 Ultimately, when all teams on a program are high-performing, fast, and predictable, you’ll see faster delivery of working software with higher value.
 Your Agile coaches will be better equipped to help team and leaders by knowing why and where to apply training and coaching focus.